Huangxy-Minel/MinelHuang-Website/content/publication/HAFLO/index.md

 ---
-title: "HAFLO - GPU-Based Acceleration for Federated Logistic Regression"
+title: "HAFLO_GPU-Based Acceleration for Federated Logistic Regression"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here